zerjioang/ehu-blockchain-indy/README.md

 # EHU/UPV Hyperledger Indy

-> This repository contains the reources used as part of Hyperledger Programming Course that was part of the EHU/UPV Master called "Máster Propio en Tecnología Blockchain y Criptoeconomía"
+> This repository contains the resources used as part of Hyperledger Programming Course that was part of the EHU/UPV Master called "Máster Propio en Tecnología Blockchain y Criptoeconomía"

 ## Máster Propio en Tecnología Blockchain y Criptoeconomía de la Universidad del País Vasco - EHU/UPV